safehodl/safehodl.github.io/_posts/2020-12-04-self-custody.md

 Self-custody is the solution, but before you attempt to hold your own Bitcoin you must understand these rules:

 **1. Buy a [reputable hardware wallet](/hardware-wallets/).**  Software wallets and paper wallet generators are easier to hack.
-If you can't afford a hardware wallet, you can use HexaWallet or BlueWallet and split your key across 3 devices.
+If you can't afford a hardware wallet, you can use BlueWallet vault (2-of-3 multsig) and split your key across 3 devices.

 **2. Verify your wallet is authentic.**  Buy directly from the manufacturer and check for tampering.
 [Roll dice][dice] to generate the seed yourself.